bluestatedigital/nginx/README.md

 - `node['nginx']['gzip_disable']` - used for config value of `gzip_disable`.

 ### Attributes set in recipes

-#### nginx::source
-- `node['nginx']['daemon_disable']` - Whether the daemon should be
-  disabled which can be true or false; disable the daemon (run in the foreground) when using a service supervisor such as runit or bluepill for "init_style".
-This is automatically set in the `nginx::source` recipe when the init style is not bluepill or runit.

 #### nginx::authorized_ips
 - `node['nginx']['remote_ip_var']` - The remote ip variable name to